TomK32/APRI50/README.md

 Press `F4/F5` to increase/decrese the debug level for the map, this independent from the `F3` debug mode.

+To move the map you can use WASD and to zoom in/out use q/e.

 ## Game play

 There are several variations of the game play in planning, the game